Free Staff Turnover Calculator UK | Rate and Cost Analysis

 How can you reduce staff turnover?

 • Flexible working: Hybrid and flexible arrangements are now expected, not a perk.
-Rigidity drives talent away.
+Rigidity drives talent away, especially in competitive sectors.

 • Manager quality: People leave managers, not companies.
-Invest in management training and feedback loops.
+Invest in management training, feedback loops, and regular one-to-ones.

 Common questions